How to conduct a phone screen interview to identify top talent

 Table of contents

-You’ve taken the steps needed to gather a talent pool full of great candidates for your open position.
-Your job ads are well-written and laser-focused on your target market, and you’re using the perfect recruitment sources for the position.
-As a result, you now have a giant list of highly qualified candidates to choose from.
+Your talent sourcing efforts are on point, and now you have a giant list of highly qualified candidates to choose from.
 Now what?
-How do you start to sort through this embarrassment of riches?
+How do you start to sort through this embarrassment of riches without pulling your hair out or, worse, letting a unicorn candidate sift through the cracks?
 One great place to start is the good old phone screen interview.

-In this article, we’ll walk you through how to conduct a screening interview over the phone that will set you up for success, explain what happens after the phone interview, and provide examples of questions you should be asking candidates.
-But first, let’s talk briefly about what a screening interview is, and what it is not.
+In this article, we’ll walk you through how to conduct a screening interview over the phone, explain what happens after the phone interview, and provide examples of questions you should be asking candidates.
+But first, let’s talk briefly about what a screening interview is and what it is not.

 What is a phone screen interview?